-[Noshiro City, Akita Prefecture] The cutting edge of rocket research begins in Noshiro City.
-"Noshiro Rocket Testing Site"
+[Noshiro City, Akita Prefecture] The cutting edge of rocket research starts in Noshiro City.
+"Noshiro Rocket Test Site"

 A cutting-edge space development facility in Akita

-was established in 1962 as a research facility of the University of Tokyo's Institute of Industrial Science (now the JAXA Institute of Space and Astronautical Science)
+The Noshiro Rocket Experiment Station was established in 1962 (Showa 37)a research facility of the Institute of Industrial Science, University of Tokyo (now the Institute of Space and Astronautical Science, JAXA)as

 JAXA and the private company IHI Aerospace are jointly involved in the development, and rocket engine testing is being carried out at the Noshiro Rocket Test Site